mcfonseca-lab/docker/htstools_plus/README.md

-Dockerfile that includes a set of utilities for high high throughput sequencing processing.
+Dockerfile that includes a set of utilities for high throughput sequencing processing.

 Image latest version: 0.2
 - [Missing description of several tools]